 OK, so let’s work with our father.

-So, first we quiet down, and the simplest method, as we explained before, is just sort of let go.
-As in “throw out the garbage,” don't just keep it forever, in the house.
-Flush the toilet.
-And then the caring attitude.
-“I’m a human being, like everybody else.
+- Then we bring in the caring attitude: “I’m a human being, like everybody else.
 I have feelings, like everybody else.
-I like and I want to be happy; I don’t want to be unhappy.
-So, I care about that.
-I want to take care of it and try to bring about more happiness.
+I want to be happy; I don’t want to be unhappy.
+I care about that, and so I want to take care of myself and try to bring myself more happiness.
 It’s not that I have to earn it, or deserve it, or be given permission to be happy.
 It’s just the natural direction to go in, like a plant growing toward the sun.”

 Just one last comment here for those who might be familiar with certain types of tantra meditations in Buddhism.
-Perhaps you’ve noticed we’re following the exact same structure here, but rather then working with a Buddha-figure, like Chenrezig, and we’re filled with compassion, the yellow light, and then we shine with that compassion and send it out to everyone; here, we’re working in terms of the more ordinary sources of these qualities that we’re received from various people and various aspects of our life.
-For most of us, this will be far more accessible then working with the idealized form of it, in the aspect of a Buddha-figure.
+Perhaps you’ve noticed we’re following the exact same structure here as in when we work with a Buddha-figure, like Chenrezig, and we’re filled with compassion, and then we shine with that compassion and send it out to everyone.
+Here, we’re working with the more ordinary sources of these qualities that we’re received from various people and various aspects of our life.
+For most of us, this will probably be far more accessible then working with the idealized form of it in the aspect of a Buddha-figure.
 So it could be a stepping stone to that type of practice.

-Tomorrow, we’ll work with some of these other categories of objects from which we’ve received benefit and have good qualities.
-But for your own practice, it would be good to expand what we’ve done here with other family members that have influenced us since we’ve grown up.
-So that in the end, we imagine our whole family around us, everybody sending yellow light, and feel the integrated whole of all the wonderful things that we have benefited from, from our family.
+Tomorrow, we’ll work with some of these other categories of objects from which we’ve received benefit and which have good qualities.
+But for your own practice, it would be good to expand what we’ve done here with other family members that have influenced you since you’ve grown up.
+In the end, we imagine our whole family around us, everybody sending yellow light to us, and feel the integrated whole of all the wonderful things that we have benefited from, from our family.
 This is really our heritage.